 1990 - 1993: Metal Hero Felt More Like A Prime Time Show For Older Audiences Than A Kiddie Show?

-I thought about reviewing the now inactive and maybe never to return Metal Hero series.
-Kamen Rider's Showa era ended in 1989 with what some called the Kamen Rider BLACK RX meltdown (but I still have a soft spot for it even if I prefer mostly Heisei Riders over the Showa Riders).
+I thought about reviewing the now inactive and maybe never-to-return Metal Hero series.
+Kamen Rider's Showa era ended in 1989 with what some called the Kamen Rider BLACK RX meltdown (but I still have a soft spot for it).
 Without Kamen Rider in the workload -- Toei could have had more time to devote itself to developing Metal Hero until its inevitable demise when Robotack ended.

 1990 was a turning point of a year since Super Sentai was having some problems until Jetman saved it in 1991.
 That year was also the year of Winspector when Noboru Sugimura shifted from the first Robocop inspired series Jiban.
 Sugimura was now tasked with doing something more "mature" with Winspector and Solbrain.
 Superheroes aren't so powerful, especially they could only use their special suits for a time limit.
 It was also sort of trying to do a Japanese version of Automan and Knight Rider except it was ironically for children.